 Online Class Premier Host

-Includes online course tuition, e-textbook and e-workbook, tasting tutorial with wine samples, postage for mailing of certificate & pin, and examination
+Includes online course tuition, e-textbook and e-workbook, tasting tutorial with wine samples led by a CWS instructor, postage for mailing of certificate & pin, and the examination

 The course is based around a 9-week structured online programme with a recommendation of 10 hours study per week to cover the online activities and read the relevant chapters in the textbook.
 The course follows a weekly structure, but it allows the student to work ahead or catch up on the activities and forums.